DavidBroz/PirateSoftware-GameJam14Docs/content/GDD/Music carnival snake GDD.md

 There is a spontaneous **carnival mood spreading** through the city with each street one by one joining in as the player visits them.

 ## Primary Mechanics

 ### Streets
 The space containing buildings and pavements.
 Pavements are the roads the player and the carnival can walk through.
 Each street can have up to 2 pavements that the carnival.
 On the sides of the streets can be buildings.

+The detail to movement mechanics can found in [[Movement]].
 ![[concept_street.png]]
 ### Buildings
 Buildings are the goal of the game.
 When the trumpet guy walks pass a building, the building turns festive (marking as collected) and a person will join the carnival, following the player.